 Very spacious accommodation compared to most 29’ yachts, as was described by Yachting Monthly in 1930.
 Mostly original panelled teak joinery in very nice condition, all stripped and rebuilt in recent refit.

 Sliding entrance hatch with steps down into the deep cabin.

-Galley area to starboard with a gimbaled Plastimo 2 burner stove with oven and grill.
+Galley area to starboard with a gimballed Plastimo 2 burner stove with oven and grill.
 Storage shelves behind with work surface and a single stainless sink and hand pumped fresh water.
 Varnished teak jinery all around the galley.
 Oven new in 2013.

-Hanging wet locker to port with a small chart desk, all original joinery.
+Hanging wet locker to port with a small chart desk, all original but recently rebuilt joinery.

-Centreline drop leaf teak saloon table on the centreline with two full length settee berths port and starboard with all blue upholstery.
-These were originally pullman berths but now have simple foam cushions on the backs of the settee uprights which become the berths when folded flat.
+Centreline drop leaf teak saloon table on the centreline with two full length settee berths port and starboard with all new upholstery.

 Lockers at the forward end of the saloon to port, all original joinery.
 Solid fuel charcoal stove mounted on the bulkhead to the starboard of the mast.

-Heads compartment to starboard with a Blakes Lavac sea toilet.
+Heads compartment to starboard with a Jabsco manual sea toilet.
 Hand basin that drops down and drains directly into the heads bowl.

 6’2” headroom throughout the saloon under the deck head